 With their long necks, upright posture, distinct faces and direct gaze, they’re decidedly charismatic (or terrifying).
 But more than that, they are fascinating creatures that have mastered their place in the natural world.
 Case in point?
 Consider the following.

 Given the look of those peepers, is it any surprise that they have stereo vision?
 They can see in 3-D and their eyes each have a fovea – a concentrated area that allows them to focus and track with acuity.
 Aside from those two large compound eyes, they also have three spare simple eyes located in between.

 2. They are agile like cats

 To the surprise of scientists filming them, mantises have been found to jump with extreme precision, contorting their body midair to land on a precarious and specific target.
-Watch the video below; so athletic, right?
+Watch the video below; athletic, right?

 3. They make swift work of their prey

-Praying mantis wait to ambush or patiently stalk their prey; but once they’re ready to strike, they do so with lightning speed, attacking with those big front legs so quickly that it’s hard to see with naked eye.
+Praying mantises wait to ambush or patiently stalk their prey; but once they’re ready to strike, they do so with lightning speed, attacking with those big front legs so quickly that it’s hard to see with the naked eye.
 In addition, they have spikes on their legs to skewer and pin the victims into place.

 4. They are masters of disguise

 Praying mantises are supremely gifted when it comes to camouflage.
 They come in the form of leaves and sticks and branches, like many insects, but also take it a bit further.
 Some mantises molt at the end of a dry season to become black, conveniently aligning themselves with the brush fires that leave a blackened landscape.
 The flower mantises are crazy; some wildly ornate, others looking so convincing that unsuspecting insects come to collect nectar from them … and become dinner in the meantime.

 Mantises like their food still moving, apparently.
 Which makes them helpful in pest control as they sup on all kinds of insects, including crickets and grasshoppers.